Case Study • Execution Readiness Lab

 This is the kind of work Chip helps explain.

-Organizations usually need this kind of operating-layer work when they recognize the following patterns.
+Organizations usually need readiness work when they recognize these patterns.

 Your teams have more tools than clarity.